cits3007/cits3007.github.io/assets/labs/lab05-solutions.md

 to.

-We can issue the command  `print (void (*)()) 0x565563ee` to confirm where that adddress is -- GDB will tell us that it's the same as `<dummy_function+62>`.
+We can issue the command  `print (void (*)()) 0x565563ee` to confirm where that address is -- GDB will tell us that it's the same as `<dummy_function+62>`.
 (We cast it to the type "pointer to a function taking no arguments and returning `void`", so that GDB knows to interpret it as the address of executable code.)